Skip to content

 Please also keep in mind that it’s always best to measure the dimensions of your naked conductor.
 This will give you the true dimensions of the wire so you can pick the exact terminals required for a perfect crimp fit.

 Understanding the basics of AWG will allow you to choose the right wire for your next project with ease.
-Here at Ferrules we manufacture True AWG Sizes that are CE Certified and RoHS compliant.
+Here at Ferrules Direct we manufacture True AWG Sizes that are CE Certified and RoHS compliant.
 If you have any questions or need help finding the right product for your application, feel free to contact us and one of our specialists will be happy to help!

 Previous article 5 Common Mistakes To Avoid When Using Wire Ferrules